- Equal Opportunity Employment

 Pachamama Alliance is committed to the privacy of our donors and people who visit our website.
 Outlined here are the policies we use to protect your privacy and safeguard any information you entrust to us.

-3. The names of donors are kept in a secure database to send thank you and tax letters.
-Your email address is added to our email list.
-We email a monthly newsletter, as well as periodic event invitations.
-If you ever decide you do not want these updates, you can request to be removed from the list by replying to the email with the request to be removed, or by emailing the request to be removed to email@example.com.
+- The names and addresses of donors are kept in a secure database to send thank you and tax letters.
+When you fill out any form on our website, your email address is also added to our email list.
+We email a quarterly newsletter about Pachamama Alliance, periodic event invitations, and fundraising appeals.
+If you ever decide you do not want these updates, you can request to be removed from the list by editing your preferences using the link within the email, by replying to the email with the request to be removed, or by emailing the request to be removed to email@example.com.

 We at Pachamama Alliance do not pre-moderate any comments and welcome all kinds of thoughts- supportive, dissenting, critical or otherwise.

 We do not discriminate based on the person who is posting, will not censor comments for political or ideological reasons and do not remove comments because we disagree with its viewpoint or ideology.

 However, in order to maintain a respectful atmosphere for all, we do reserve the right to delete comments if we deem the content:

 - contains hate speech *

 *We do not allow hate speech, nor do we allow speech that advocates or supports hatred or unlawful violence.
 We do not allow racism, sexism, homophobia, anti-Semitism, or other intolerance.
 Additionally, threats of violence or threats to anyone or any group's personal safety are not acceptable.

 **A link to a personal blog is fine, but comments containing business solicitations or other advertising of personal interests, blogs, or websites may be considered spam.

 A commenter who has previously posted comments that include any of the above may be banned and prevented from commenting on the site in the future.